NelsonJiang1999/NelsonJiang1999.github.io/index.md

 ## Research Interests

 **<font color="#990000">I am actively seeking a PhD position for 2025 Fall admission.
-I will apply for funding from China Scholarship Counsil (CSC) which could support my living expenses abroad.
+I could also apply for funding from China Scholarship Counsil (CSC) if needed which could support my living expenses abroad.
 If you have any information, please contact me!</font>**

 - Oncology, especially malignant tumors of the urinary system.
-- I am also willing to study tumors in other parts because I have had **in-depth communication and participation in the treatment** of patients with various systemic tumors in my clinical work.
+- Etiology of cancer/ Early screening.
 - Mechanisms related to tumor progression and metastasis.
 - Translation of laboratory research achievements into clinical practice.
-- Etiology of cancer/ Early screening.
+- I am also willing to study other fields related to clinical medicine because I have had **in-depth communication and participation in the treatment** of patients with diseases in various systems in my clinical work.

-My current research focuses on clinical treatment and control of cancer progression.
-And all the fields above are **<font color="#990000">closely related</font>** to my **current research** topic and **future career planning** ——being an outstanding researcher and surgeon.
-In a word, decryption of  the password hidden behind the treatment and progression of cancer positively influences the life of cancer sufferers.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+All the fields above are **<font color="#990000">closely related</font>** to my **current research** topic and **future career planning** ——being an outstanding researcher and surgeon.
+I wish to devote my effort to this meaningful cause and bring well-being to society.

 ---